u1f383/u1f383.github.io/_posts/2025-02-21-from-zero-to-emo-my-journey-of-many-failures-in-kernelCTF.md

 categories: linux
 ---

 Since the end of 2024, many vulnerabilities exploited in kernelCTF have originated from the net/sched subsystem, often following similar patterns.
-In short, the － field of a qdisc object represents the number of packets in its child qdisc.
+In short, the `qlen` field of a qdisc object represents the number of packets in its child qdisc.
 Because this field also determines the qdisc's state, logical bugs that violate the `qlen` rule can allow us to manipulate the qdisc state, leading to scenarios where a class object is freed but remains accessible.

 While reproducing CVE-2024-56770 as part of a 1-day practice, I accidentally discovered two additional, previously unknown vulnerabilities.
 Unfortunately, both were exploited by others.
 One of the reasons I lost the race condition competition was that my exploitation relied on a side-channel attack to leak KASLR, which was unstable on a busy machine.
 I have no idea how to leak KASLR in this scenario and am still waiting for the reporter to share their techniques.